 Purchasing Guest Parking Passes Online

-Chicago City Clerk Anna M. Valencia announced the Office of the City Clerk (OCC) will reopen its City Hall location with limited operations starting Monday, June 8, 2020.
+As of July 6, all City Clerk Offices are now open.
 In an effort to adhere to gathering restrictions and social distancing rules, the Office of the City Clerk will be phasing in employees, starting with a limited front-line staff.
 The Office of the City Clerk has also implemented operational changes to increase safety for staff members and residents.

 These new operational and safety measures include: